 HEPA filter purifiers are best for catching indoor pollutants, allergens, and contaminants.
 Because of this, air purifiers have become popular for indoor areas that want to be healthier.

 These qualities have also made HEPA purifiers a hot topic in the age of COVID-19.
 Cleaner air is the top priority for your home and office.
 To see if air purifiers can prevent the spread of COVID-19, let’s look at the finer details of HEPA filters.

 HEPA Purifiers Can Capture the Airborne Virus That Causes COVID-19

 HEPA filter purifiers excel at capturing viruses from indoor air.
 According to a study by NASA, they can capture particles as small as 0.01 micron with almost 100% accuracy.
 This helps you stay away from airborne diseases that can spread within indoor spaces.

 We know that COVID-19 spreads through person to person contact.
 But recently, experts have suspected that COVID-19 may spread by airborne transmission.
 Since the virus that causes COVID-19 is about 0.125 microns, a high-quality HEPA filter can capture it.
 This helps you reduce any presence of COVID-19 within your indoor space.

 HEPA Filter Purifiers Can Keep Indoor Air Clean in Non-Ventilated Areas

 HEPA purifiers absorb harmful contaminants and return cleaner air.
 This makes them effective in keeping indoor environments clear of most pollutants.
 This is especially true in areas that aren’t often ventilated.

 As a result, air purifiers can be effective in protecting your indoors from COVID-19.
 This applies to your safety strategies for your home and workspace.
-For best results, use a HEPA purifier to complement other best practices.
+For best results, use a HEPA purifier to compliment other best practices.
 This includes wearing a mask and frequent handwashing.
 Leave no stone unturned in keeping yourself safe through this difficult time.

 Air Purifiers Can Help Reduce Exposure to COVID-19 When a Family Member is Sick